TEFRA Medicaid Care Coordination

 The Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) is a Medicaid program designed to help children under 19 years old with costs related to their disabilities.
 This covers significant medical, developmental or psychiatric needs.
 Though they may be deemed “disabled” or have high medical costs, not all children qualify for this program.

-Through Alaska Medicaid TEFRA program, FRA will provide care coordination for a child who is social security eligible, who’s parental income is exempted and who meets one of the following three “level of care” criteria (see STAR program for TEFRA application information):
+Through Alaska Medicaid TEFRA program, FRA will provide care coordination for a child who is social security eligible, who’s parental income is exempted and who meets one of the following three “level of care” criteria:

 - Intermediate Care Facility for Intellectual Developmental Disability (ICF/IDD)